Normandy D Day Tours

 To include the British and Canadian beaches in our D Day Tours from Paris, we forego visiting Ste.
 Mere Eglise and Utah Beach.
 Instead, we start with the Pointe du Hoc, Omaha Beach and the Colleville sur mer cemetery as described above.
 We then drive on to Arromanches les Bains, site of Port Winston, one of the two Mulberry ports, which is largely intact.
 There we stop for lunch, after which we can either visit the Debarkation Museum, which is devoted to the ingenuity of the Allies in solving the logistics of supplying an invasion for of up to 850,000 men by the end of June, 1944, or we can visit the Arromanches 360° Cinema, which projects a 20 minute film of the invasion that is comprised entirely of original footage.

-Our Three Allies Tour then proceeds to the Canadian beach, Juno, where we will stop for a walk on the beach and a stop at the Juno Beach Centre, devoted to Canada’s role in the invasion.
+Our Three Allies Tour then proceeds to the Canadian beach, Juno, where we will stop for a walk on the beach and a visit at the Juno Beach Centre, devoted to Canada’s role in the invasion.
 The final stop of this tour is Pegasus Bridge in the British Sword Beach sector.
 It was captured brilliantly by British paratroopers, and is at the extreme east end of the theater of operation of the invasion.

 Interested In Our Private Normandy D-Day Tours?